 Here’s Why You’ll Love These Pizza Pull Apart Rolls

 - Flavor: Today’s rolls combine the savory flavors of herbs, garlic, and butter, with the classic pizza flavors of mozzarella cheese and pepperoni.
 If you love the garlic and herb butter flavors in this recipe, try this rosemary garlic pull apart bread or these sea salt herb skillet rolls next!

-- Texture: This is a rich dough rather than a lean pizza dough, so the texture is like a flaky soft dinner roll or homemade breadsticks as opposed to chewy pizza crust.
+- Texture: This is a rich dough rather than a lean pizza dough, so the texture is like a flaky soft dinner roll, honey butter rolls, or homemade breadsticks as opposed to chewy pizza crust.
 (I do use pizza dough to make these different pepperoni pizza rolls though!)
 Pulling apart a roll reveals the stretchy melted mozzarella cheese and pepperoni in the middle.
 Stuffed crust pizza fans will love these rolls!